carlislerainey/git-for-political-science/git.md

 The GitHub user octocat [provides](https://gist.github.com/octocat/9257657) a suggested set of files to ignore.

-My `.gitignore` file seems to work pretty well for me, so I'm including it below.
-Notice that I keep an `Old_Files` directory in each project directory, where I throw old files that I don't plan on using any more.
-This shows that I don't completely trust the version control system.
-I'll be rid of this soon.
+I tend to include a local`.gitignore` file so that I can easily control exactly what files are ignored within particular projects.
+That allows me to adjust to slightly different file structures or avoid tracking large data set or sensitive data.
+A basic template seems to work pretty well for me, so I'm including it below.

     *~
     .*